-Additionally, Starwood signed a letter of intent with Habaguane, owner of the 27-room Hotel Santa Isabel, for that hotel to also become part of the Luxury Collection, though that agreement still needs to be approved by the U.S. Treasury Department.
+Starwood also has a letter of intent with Habaguane, owner of the 27-room Hotel Santa Isabel, for that hotel to also become part of the Luxury Collection, though that agreement still needs to be approved by the U.S. Treasury Department.

 “There is no question the entire U.S. hospitality industry has watched Cuba with great interest, and we are thrilled to lead the charge and bring our sophisticated, high-end brands into the market at this inflection point,” Starwood CEO Thomas Mangas said in a statement Saturday.

-Earlier this week, the Obama administration began allowing Americans to make "individual people-to-people educational” trips to the island, without having to travel with an authorized people-to-people group.
+The announcements reflect continuing efforts by both U.S. officials and the travel industry to open up Cuba to U.S. tourists.
+The Obama administration announced last week that, starting March 16, Americans will be allowed to make "individual people-to-people educational” trips to the island, without having to travel with an authorized people-to-people group.